-Leo Michel is a nonresident senior fellow with the Atlantic Council’s Scowcroft Center for Strategy and Security.
-Prior to his appointment at the Council in July 2015, Mr. Michel was a distinguished research fellow at the Institute for National Strategic Studies, the think-tank component of the Defense Department’s National Defense University in Washington, DC.
+Leo Michel is a nonresident senior fellow with the Transatlantic Security Initiative in the Atlantic Council’s Scowcroft Center for Strategy and Security.
+Prior to his appointment at the Council in July 2015, Michel was a distinguished research fellow at the Institute for National Strategic Studies, the think-tank component of the Defense Department’s National Defense University in Washington, DC.

-During 1986-2002, Mr. Michel served in the Office of the Secretary of Defense, where his positions included: Director for NATO Policy; Director for Non-Nuclear Arms Control; Deputy U.S. Representative to the U.S.-Russia Bilateral Consultative Commission; and Deputy Director, Verification Policy.
-During 1996-99, he was the Defense Department Representative on the faculty of the Geneva Centre for Security Policy.
-Mr. Michel was promoted to the Senior Executive Service in 2000.
+During 1986-2002, Michel served in the Office of the Secretary of Defense, where his positions included: director for NATO policy; director for non-nuclear arms control; deputy US representative to the US-Russia Bilateral Consultative Commission; and deputy director, verification policy.
+During 1996-99, he was the defense department representative on the faculty of the Geneva Centre for Security Policy.
+Michel was promoted to the Senior Executive Service in 2000.

-Mr. Michel’s research interests focus on NATO’s adaptation to the evolving European security environment; U.S. defense relations with France, the United Kingdom, and the Nordic states; and the European Union’s Common Defense and Security Policy.
+Michel’s research interests focus on NATO’s adaptation to the evolving European security environment; US defense relations with France, the United Kingdom, and the Nordic states; and the European Union’s Common Defense and Security Policy.